colemancda/colemancda.github.io/about.md

 ### Sysco SA

-#### Senior iOS Developer; Lima, Peru; March 2015 - July 2015
+#### Senior iOS Developer; March 2015 - July 2015

-Responsible for maintaining Objective-C codebase of a suite of apps for the management of kindergartens in Norway.
+Communicated with product owners in Norway for development of new features for a suite of iOS and mobile apps for the management of kindergartens in Norway.
+Improved application performance and customer satisfaction by reviewing model code responsible for consuming web services and refactoring.
+Improved development culture in Peruvian offshore team, promoting and implementing new technologies like Kotlin and Swift, as well as sharing code exercises to improve teamwork and promote clean and maintainable code.

 - [Website](https://vigilo.no)
 - [iTunes Store](https://itunes.apple.com/us/app/vigilo-foresatt-barnehage/id771731428)

 ### Unikey Technologies

-#### Senior iOS Developer; Winter Park, FL; September 2014 - March 2015
+#### Senior iOS Developer; September 2014 - March 2015

 Developed iOS application for unlocking your door via Bluetooth LE (as featured on ABC’s Shark Tank).
-Updated codebase for iOS 8, migrated Objective-C code to Swift, implemented Adaptive UI, and refactored code for internal framework targets.
+Improved app UX by reviewing all view code and migrating to Adaptive UI and AutoLayout.
+Decreased application binary size by migrating image assets to CoreGraphics vector code.
+Improved overall app performance by refactoring and rewriting model code in Swift, including Bluetooth communication packets and REST API client.
+Increased application exposure and functionality by integrating with third-party partners like Ring and Google Nest.
+Coordinated with product owners, backend developers, and embedded developers for development of new features and proposal of ideas to improve product.

 - [Website](http://www.unikey.com)
 - [iTunes Store](https://itunes.apple.com/us/app/kevo-your-phone-is-now-your-key/id685604951)

 ### Voalte

-#### iOS Developer; Sarasota, FL; January 2014  - September 2014
+#### iOS Developer; January 2014  - September 2014

-Responsible for debugging and increasing the performance of Voalte's iOS apps collaboratively with engineering team.
-Implemented concurrency, MVC design, and updated code for iOS 8.
-Also worked heavily with XMPP and REST APIs.
+Implemented new features for healthcare communication app using VOIP (PJSIP), XMPP and REST.
+Improved application performance by debugging multithreaded architecture and proposing changes.
+Increased customer satisfaction by improving application performance, and refactoring code to execute operations in background threads.

 - [Website](http://www.voalte.com)
 - [iTunes Store](https://itunes.apple.com/us/app/voalte-one/id350193462)

 ### Tecla Labs

-#### iOS Developer; Lima, Peru; January 2013 - May 2013
+#### iOS Developer; January 2013 - May 2013

-Worked as an iOS developer, creating new projects and supporting existing projects as needed.
-Developed a catalog app for a Peruvian jewelry company and worked on an iOS framework for rapid deployment of iOS apps for small businesses.
-Also worked on a Cocos2D runner game, social puzzle app, and Instagram-like app with image filters.
+Executed development of iOS apps for US and Peruvian businesses.
+Communicated with US clients in English and Peruvian clients in Spanish to properly define product requirements.
+Led mobile development team and communicated in bilingual and multicultural environment to implement product and satisfy customer needs.
+Lead inception, product and development of software targeted at Peruvian businesses.
+Acquired new US based clients via online meetings.
+Responsible for estimation of new mobile projects.

 - [Website](http://www.teclalabs.com)
 - [iTunes Store](https://itunes.apple.com/gb/app/aldo-co.-encuentra-tu-anillo/id648603114)

 ----

-## Projects
+## Open Source

+- [OpenStack Foundation Summit](https://github.com/OpenStack-mobile/summit-app-ios) - iOS, watchOS, tvOS, & macOS app with shared codebase for the OpenStack Foundation Summit.

 - [SwiftFoundation](https://github.com/PureSwift/SwiftFoundation ) - Cross-Platform, Protocol-Oriented Programming base library to complement the Swift Standard Library.